Skip to content

 agg_methods AggMethods | None

-Optional aggregation methods to be used for downsampling spatial data variables / bands.
-Can be a single aggregation method for all variables or a dictionary that maps an aggregation method to applicable variable names or array data types.
-An aggregation method is one of "center", "count", "first", "last", "max", "mean", "median", "mode", "min", "prod", "std", "sum", or "var".
-The default is "mean", except for product specific overrides.
-For example, the Sentinel-2 variable scl uses the default "center".
-Only used if op_mode="analysis"
+Optional aggregation methods to be used if op_mode="analysis", for downsampling spatial variables.
+Can be a single method for all variables or a dictionary mapping variable names or dtypes to methods.
+Supported methods include: "center", "count", "first", "last", "max", "mean", "median", "mode", "min", "prod", "std", "sum", and "var".
+Defaults to "center" for integer arrays (e.g. Sentinel-2 L2A SCL), else "mean".

 None